mooreds/docs-1/references/connectors/stripe-documentation.md

 ## get_notification_event

-<p>Retrieves the details of an event.
-Supply the unique identifier of the event, which you might have received in a webhook.</p>
+Retrieves the details of an event.
+Supply the unique identifier of the event, which you might have received in a webhook.

 <details><summary>Parameters</summary>